Our Music

 Away Dark Thoughts William Lake, Winterborne Monkton,1834.
 Edited by A.D.
 Townsend.
 2013.

-Behold Good News to Man is Come From the Hardy Family MSS, performed by the Hardy Players in the 1908 production of Under the Greenwood Tree; arranged by Phil Humphries.
+Behold!
+Good News to Man is Come from the Hardy Family Manuscript, adapted by Boyton-Smith and performed by the Hardy Players in the 1908 production of Under the Greenwood Tree; arranged by Phil Humphries.
 2019.

 Blue and Buff Jig, Darby Kelly Jig, Captain Dyke, Persian Waltz (instrumental) Benjamin Rose 1820.
 Arranged by Tim Laycock & Colin Thompson.
 2015.

-Brown’s Splendour A carol from Fordington, edited by Paul Guppy.
+Brown’s Splendour A carol from Fordington, by John Brown,edited by Paul Guppy from a manuscript in the Dorset History Centre.2022.

-The Doctor’s Round Words and music by Tim Laycock.
+The Doctor’s Round A round.
+Words and music by Tim Laycock.
 2015.

 Dorset Words by Sir John Betjeman, music by Phil Humphries.
 2018.